 When millennial clients seek therapy, several themes come up repeatedly that warrant a closer look.
 Many adults in this age range (born between 1981 and 1996) have secret fears that are unique to their age group and life experience.

 Below are some common fears that millennials often face today.
-We’ve asked Carrie Kimpton Heald, Ph.D., EdS, our specialist in pediatric and adult psychology, to give us her take on some of these anxieties as well.
+We’ve asked Carrie Kimpton Heald, Ph.D., EdS, a specialist in pediatric and adult psychology, to give us her take on some of these anxieties as well.

 If you’re wondering what your millennial family members might be going through at this stage of adulthood, read on.
 Or, if you’re a millennial yourself, take heart — it’s not just you.